Often consumers and retailers are confused about when and if you’re legally allowed to cancel an online order.

 3 Check who pays postage

-If the terms and conditions or returns policy don’t state who pays for returns, then the Distance Selling Regulations say the seller must cover the cost.
+If the terms and conditions or returns policy don’t state who pays for returns, then the Distance Selling Regulations say the seller must cover the cost of postage.

 Check whether the seller will arrange to collect the goods or whether it will cover your postage costs.